SunbestCloud/Git-and-Github/README.md

 git diff #Compare workin copy in the repository git diff --staged # Compare files in the staging area

+git checkout -- filename # To get working copy back git reset HEAD filename # Removes from the staging area / (unstage) git checkout <branch-name> <path to file> # Checkout file from different branch git checkout <commit-id> -- <path to file> # Checkout file from specific commit

+git remote -v  # View remote repository-Urls git remote add <remote name> repository-Url # Add a new remote git push -u remote master # Push the file into github git checkout <commit-id> -- filename #

+git rm filename1 # Delete one tracked file git mv filename1 filename2 # Delete tracked file(s)
+git mv filename1 foldername/filename1 # Move file to a folder

+git branch # to list branches
+git branch branch-name # to create a branch git checkout branch-name # to checkout to a certain branch git checkout -b branch-name # to create a branch and checkout at the same time git merge branch-name # to merge a branch to the current branch

 git rm filename
 git mv filename1 filename2